 - earn just a few dollars per day.

 - are unbanked because the bank refuses you as a client.

 - struggle for survival every day.

-- saw your oldest child feeling obligated to leave everything behind and work abroad to generate some extra income.
+- see your child feel obligated to leave everything behind and work abroad, to generate some extra income.

-This is very common in e.g. many developing countries.
+This is a very common situation in many developing countries.

-It’s Payday and your child abroad wants to send you some of her hard earned money.
+Ok, so now it’s pay-day and your child abroad wants to send you some hard earned money.
 He or she can spare 60 Euros.
-It will costs at least 7 Euros to send it to you through Moneygram or Western Union:
+It will cost them at least 7 Euros to send it to you through the traditional financial institutions like Moneygram or Western Union.
+Example:

 - At the moment of writing the official exchange rate is 64.4 PHP for 1 EURO.
 Western Union claims it’s just 62.3 PHP on their site